Best Things to Do in Dubrovnik, Croatia

 Sea Cave at Lokrum Island

 Once on Lokrum Island, exploring by foot is the best way to experience the island.
-The coastal areas of Lokrum hide pebbly beaches that are prime spots for swimming, tanning, and even for a little snorkelling.
+The coastal areas of Lokrum hide pebbly beaches that are prime spots for swimming, tanning, and even for a little snorkeling.

 Also, be sure to check out the old Benedictine Monastery on Lokrum Island.
 The complex includes a 13th-century Romanesque-Gothic basilica and a 15th-century Gothic-Renaissance main building.